How to Create a Morning Routine for Kids That Actually Works

 There are demands.

-You want to be patient.
+You want to stay patient.

 But then time slips away.

-Suddenly, you’re rushing.
+Now you’re rushing.

 Now you’re irritated.